 Treatments can be time-consuming and you may find them easier if you ask someone to help you.
 It is important to choose one that suits your lifestyle; carrying out intensive treatments over the weekend, for example, when you have more free time.
 Psoriasis is not curable, but the signs and symptoms can be well controlled.

-It can take at least eight weeks until you gain adequate control of the plaques, whichever treatment you use.
+It can take at least eight weeks until you gain adequate control of the plaques.
 Remember to try to treat psoriasis daily when it is active.

-Once you have achieved clearance, it is important to maintain the improvement.
+Once you have gained adequate control of your scalp psoriasis, it is important to maintain the improvement.
 This can usually be done with regular use of a tar shampoo and or by moisturising the scalp occasionally with an oil or emollient.
-Some people find daily treatment of the scalp an advantage in keeping the scales from returning, but this would be a personal reference depending on your circumstances.
+Some people find daily treatment of the scalp an advantage in keeping the scales from returning, but this would be a personal preference depending on your circumstances.
 If you have no success in controlling your scalp psoriasis, ask your GP to refer you to a specialist.